minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   [],
   [*No Change in Voting*],
   [*Change in Voting*],
+  table.hline(),
   [*Pro-Environmental Vote*],
   [259],
   [8],
   [*Anti-Environmental Vote*],
+  table.vline(),
   [278],
   [23],
 ), caption: [Representative's Voting Positions]) <mind-changers>

-Although in @stratmann-2002's paper the two rollcall votes all pertained to the amendment of the same bill.
-This paper uses multiple, closely related, rollcall votes, and thus ensures that there is more variation in voting behaviour than there would be, if only two rollcall votes were available.
 Out of 568 representatives who voted on more than one of the six rollcall votes, only 23 representatives changed their voting behaviour, and of these 23 representatives, there were 31 vote changes in total, as seen in @mind-changers.
 Moreover, the fact that these rollcall votes are closely paced, i.e. 2013, 2016, 2017, 2018, 2019, 2021, means that there is a higher chance that representatives participate in more than one vote, unlike in @stratmann-2002's paper, where the two rollcall votes were in 1991 and 1998, which are 3 congressional sessions apart.
 Thus, the chance of a representative partaking in multiple votes decreased substantially.

 == Hypotheses <hypothesis>